robertok77/BlazorRpcSingalR/README.md

 # BlazorRpcSingalR
-Sample code for rcp using signalr by blazor webassembly
+Sample code for rpc using signalr by blazor webassembly